Hiking the Incredible Colchuck Lake Trail: A Complete Guide

 For you math geeks out there, that means that 6.2% of applicants got a permit.
 Not great from an equity and access standpoint, but it’s necessary to preserve the natural beauty up in the Alpine Lakes Wilderness.

-More information on the permit situation and how to get one can be found here
+More information on the permit situation and how to get one can be found here.

-In many ways, this is a trail of three parts.
 Each section of trail gets progressively more difficult than the last, starting with a slight uphill meander through the forest, moving onto a section of trail that will have you shedding layers, and ending with a fairly strenuous, rocky climb up to the lake.

 Parking Lot to the Wooden Bridge Crossing